-For HUD rules issued for public comment, it is HUD's policy to afford the public "not less than 60 days for submission of comments."
+For HUD rules issued for public comment, it is HUD's policy to afford the public "not less than 60 days for submicomments."
 See 24 CFR 10.1.
-In cases in which HUD determines that a shorter public comment period
+In cases in which HUD determines that a shorter public comment periodmay be appropriate, it is also HUD's policy to provide an explanation of why the public comment period has been abbrev For the reasons provided in this section of the preamble, HUD believes that this proposed rule merits an abbrevi public comment period.